cdransf/cd-11ty/src/posts/2023/fastmail-handling-inbound-email-with-regex-filters-now-with-chatgpt.md

 ```

 **Social networking messages**
-These I've left as a simple list wherein `any` included top level domain is filed away as I don't belong to many social networks and they change fairly infrequently.
+These I've left as a simple list wherein `any` included top level domain is filed away as I don't belong to many social networks, and they change fairly infrequently.

 **DMARC notifications (depending on how you have your policy record configured)**